helix4u/Dictation/README.md

 # Whisper Dictation

 Whisper Dictation is a hotkey-driven desktop dictation tool that records short bursts of audio, transcribes them with OpenAI Whisper, and types the recognized text into whichever application currently has focus.
-The repository also bundles an experimental "shadow play" style recorder that can preserve the previous minute of screen and microphone activity on demand.

 ## Features
 - Quick toggle (Ctrl+Alt+Space) to record speech and insert the transcription in place